With at least 3.5 billion fans, football is easily the most followed sport in the world today.

 - Total: 54 million

-Borussia Dortmund are undoubtedly one of the most followed clubs in Germany.
+Borussia Dortmund are undoubtedly one of the most-followed clubs in Germany.
 Famous for the Yellow Wall, Dortmund's success in German football cannot be understated.
-The club's ultras have especially played a crucial role in ensuring the club continues to attract a massive following at home and abroad.

 With more than a century of history, they have won the Bundesliga title at least eight times and bagged several other honours.
-Signal Iduna Park, which is the home stadium for Dortmund, adds to the rich football legacy for which the club is known.
+Signal Iduna Park, the home stadium for Dortmund, adds to the rich football legacy for which the club is known.

 The stadium's current capacity is 81,365, making it one of the largest stadiums in the world, and it reflects the massive support the club enjoys at home.